MDI vs Insulin Pumps in Type 2 Diabetes

 Insulin Pump Therapy

-- Can receive steady amounts of insulin over time and adjust insulin dosage settings based on your glucose patterns.
+- Can receive steady amounts of insulin over time and adjust insulin dosage settings based on your blood glucose patterns.
 For example, if your blood sugar is higher in the morning than in the afternoon, you can set your insulin pump to give you more insulin in the morning and less in the afternoon.

 - Makes carb counting for insulin doses easier.
 Based on your insulin to carb ratio, your insulin pump can automatically calculate how much insulin you should take based on the number of carbs from your meal.